Programme overview

 • a sound basis for pursuing a PhD position or any other research oriented job outside academia.

-Below you can view the programme for the year 2022-2023.
+Below you can view the programme of the Research Master Sociology of Culture, Media and the Arts for this year.
 Please note that Electives and Research Workshop have limited spots available.
-Content, themes and scheduling of seminars and workshops is subject to change and may vary in subsequent academic years.
+The content, themes and scheduling of seminars and workshops is subject to change and may vary in subsequent academic years.

 Year 1